Dwayne Johnson: Diversification (2025–present)

-He was next seen portraying former MMA fighter Mark Kerr in Benny Safdie's biographical sports drama The Smashing Machine (2025).
+Johnson was next seen portraying former MMA fighter Mark Kerr in Benny Safdie's biographical sports drama The Smashing Machine (2025).
 Full facial prosthetics and a wig were used to transform Johnson's appearance to resemble Kerr.
 When asked about taking on a serious, intimate drama after years of big-budget action and comedy films, Johnson expressed excitement about finally exploring personal struggles on-screen that he had never before addressed.
 He described the process as both frightening and liberating.
 Critics noted that he used the opportunity to pivot his brand and persona toward that of a serious actor.
 The film premiered at the 82nd Venice International Film Festival on September 1, 2025.
-It received a standing ovation and a Golden Lion award nomination.
+It received a standing ovation and Safdie won the Silver Lion.
 The film garnered positive reviews, with Nicholas Barber of the BBC describing Johnson's portrayal as "impressively vulnerable."
-The performance sparked discussions about a potential Oscar nomination for the actor.
+The performance sparked discussions about a potential Oscar nomination for Johnson.
 It had its wide release on October 3, 2025, but was met with a poor theatrical response, and is understood to be Johnson's lowest grossing opening ever.

+In 2026, Johnson reprised his role of Maui in the live action adaptation Moana (2026).
+He and his wife Lauren Hashian executive produced Moana: Voices Across the Ocean, a companion album by Pacific Island artists released on July 31, 2026, featuring songs inspired by the Moana films and a new version of "We Know the Way".

-In 2026, he will portray Maui again in the live action adaptation Moana (2026).
-In February 2025, Johnson was cast in a crime drama film directed by Martin Scorsese, alongside Leonardo DiCaprio and Emily Blunt.
-The film will depict the mafia's influence in Hawaii, with Johnson portraying an aspiring mob boss's rise within the criminal underworld.
+In February 2025, Johnson was cast in an upcoming crime drama film to be directed by Martin Scorsese, alongside Leonardo DiCaprio and Emily Blunt.
+The film would depict the mafia's influence in Hawaii, with Johnson portraying an aspiring mob boss who rises within the criminal underworld.
 He will reteam with Safdie for the film Lizard Music, based on the Daniel Pinkwater teen novel of the same name.
+In May 2025, it was announced that Johnson would star in a new feature from Darren Aronofsky called Breakthrough.
+In December 2025, it was announced that he would star in a film about movies being directed by J.J.
+Abrams.
+In July 2026, Deadline announced that Johnson would star in Free Byrd, an upcoming action-drama film directed by Greg Kwedar.
+The film is centered around a motorcycle stuntman who hides his diagnosis of dementia from his family in favor of one final jump.
+Free Byrd will be produced by Johnson and Ben Affleck's and Matt Damon's Artists Equity studio.